LuisVilla91/GLA/README.md

 ## Screenplay pattern

-Screenplay is a desgin pattern that applies the SOLID principles that encourage to write high quiality, mantainable, and scalabe code.
+The Screenplay pattern describes tests in terms of actors and the tasks they perform The screenplay is a design pattern that applies the SOLID principles that encourage the writing of high-quality, maintainable, and scalable code.

 The SOLID principles applied in this project are: